AppOutlet/GameOutlet/README.md

 - See the latest deals from the most popular game stores
 - Search by a game title to see its prices on these stores
 - Save your favourite games to a wishlist
+- See all deals from the online game stores
 - Available for Windows, Linux and MacOS

 ## Download